Davide Bettella: Monza

 On 11 September 2020, Bettella joined Serie B side Monza on loan until 30 June 2022, with option and conditional obligation to purchase.
 He scored his first goals on 19 December, in the form of a brace, against his former club Pescara; despite his two goals, Monza lost 3–2 away from home.
 Following Monza's Serie A promotion on 29 May 2022, Bettella's obligation for purchase clause was triggered.

 Loan to Palermo

 On 19 August 2022, newly-promoted Serie B club Palermo announced the signing of Bettella on a loan deal with an option to buy.

 Frosinone

 On 30 August 2024, Bettella joined Frosinone for one season, with the club holding an option to extend.

 Catanzaro

 On 30 July 2025, Bettella signed a two-season contract with Catanzaro.

+Return to Pescara

+On 23 January 2026, Bettella returned to Pescara on a two-and-a-half-year deal.

 International career

 He was first called up to represent his country in 2015 for the Under-15 squad.

 He represented the Under-17 team at the 2017 UEFA European Under-17 Championship (Italy did not advance from the group stage).

 For the Under-19 squad, he scored the goal in the last qualification game that secured a spot for Italy at the 2018 UEFA European Under-19 Championship.
 Italy reached the final at the competition, where they lost to Portugal in a shootout.

 After the tournament, Bettella continued to be age-eligible for the squad and became its captain, as it qualified for the 2019 edition of the tournament.
 However he took part in the 2019 FIFA U-20 World Cup with the Italy U20 squad, reaching the fourth place.

 He made his debut with the Italy U21 on 14 October 2019, in a qualifying match won 1–0 against Armenia.